TobiasBlankenagel/Business_Analytics_CP/BLANK_README.md

 The project uses football match results and league data, which are processed and analyzed within the notebook and the web app.

 ### Key Files
-- `football_results-3.csv`: Contains historical match results.
+- `football_results.csv`: Contains historical match results.
 - `new_league_data.csv`: Includes additional league data displayed interactively on the website.